pcjtse/PomodoroTimer/README.md

 # Pomodoro Timer

-A modern, feature-rich Pomodoro timer application built with React, TypeScript, and Material-UI.
-This application helps you stay focused and productive by implementing the Pomodoro Technique with gamification elements.
+A minimalistic Pomodoro timer application built with React, TypeScript, and Material-UI.
+This distraction-free timer helps you maintain focus and boost productivity by implementing the Pomodoro Technique with a clean, uncluttered interface.

 ## Features

+- 🎯 Minimalistic, distraction-free interface
-- 🕒 Customizable timer intervals (15, 30, 60, 90 minutes)
+- 🕒 Simple timer intervals (15, 30, 60, 90 minutes)
-- 🔔 Multiple chime sound effects to choose from
+- 🔔 Subtle, non-intrusive sound notifications
-- 🎮 Gamification system:
+- 💡 Essential features only:
   - Track completed sessions
-  - Earn coins for completed sessions
-  - Unlock different app skins
-- 💾 Local storage to persist your progress
+  - Basic session statistics
+  - Clean, focused timer display
-- 🌙 Dark mode interface
+- 🌙 Dark mode for reduced eye strain
-- 📱 Responsive design for all screen sizes
+- 📱 Responsive design that stays out of your way

 ## Prerequisites